Parker Bros.: Models

 All Parker guns are break-open style actions, most of which are side-by-side double barreled designs; the remainder are single barrel guns intended for use in trap shooting.

 For the first 20+ years of production, Parker Bros. used an exposed hammer design, but by 1888 the first hammerless guns were offered for sale.

 Parker guns were offered in 8, 10, 11, 12, 14, 16, 20, 28 and .410 gauges.
 There is an experimental example known to have been produced in 18 gauge.
-All else being equal, the smaller the gauge the more scarce and valuable a Parker gun would be in today's world.

 Parker guns were sold at various price points; the basic gun being the same design with the price increasing as production costs (engraving, fit and finish, quality of wood grain, barrel steel, etc.).
 These grades included: dollars grades, Trojan & VH through A-1 Special/ Invincible.

 History

 Parker Bros. was launched in Meriden, Connecticut, as Parker Snow Co. by Charles Parker, whose mission was to produce rifles during the Civil War for the United States Army.
 The company was among several entrepreneurial initiatives by Charles Parker, founder of the Charles Parker Company.

 Over the years, Parker shotguns were exhibited in several national and international expositions including the Centennial International Exhibition, Philadelphia in 1876; the Melbourne International Exhibition, Australia in 1880-81; the World’s Columbian Exposition, Chicago in 1893; and the Sportsmen’s Exposition, New York in 1895, 1896, and 1897.

 The company was acquired by Remington Arms in 1934, and phased out of business by 1942.